 We originally named the Crowded House Area Arranging Realization Conference has been working for more than 20 years to build disaster-resistant, resident-friendly communities.
 The Conference brought together specialists of all kinds—realtors, builders, architects, lawyers, judicial scriveners, accountants, tax accountants, property appraisers, and others—who, working as a team to support urban development, achieved tangible results, which would not have been possible for one private sector company to accomplish on its own.

-While, in the past, we focused on urban development, the Consortium sees Japan’s aging population and low birthrate as posing serious problems that we feel we can help address.
+While, in the past, we focused on urban development, we sees Japan’s aging population and low birthrate as posing serious problems that we feel we can help address.
 The country is already experiencing a severe labor shortage, which threatens the sustainability of Japan’s economic and social infrastructure.
 Efforts are being made to counter the declining birthrate by improving the child-rearing environment.
 In the interim, in order to stem the declining labor shortage, the mandatory retirement age has been extended to allow senior employees to continue to be part of the workforce.
 The government has also created a new visa category for workers with specific skills to attract more people from other countries.

 Together with our member companies, we will continue working on our two projects of urban development and human resource development.

 University of Tokyo, Bachelor of Agriculture (Major in Landscape Architecture)

 Harvard University Graduate School of Design, Master of Landscape Architecture (MLA) President, Design and Management Inc. Former Professor, Department of Urban Design and Planning, School of Architecture, Kogakuin University, Tokyo